Organization of EPA's Region 5 Office in Chicago

 Work is accomplished through interaction with other federal agencies, states, tribes, local governments, non-profit organizations, the regulated community, and the public.

-Acting Director: Amy Sanders
+Director: Amy Sanders

 What We Do: The Mission Support Division provides leadership, support, communications and direction to ensure efficient operations vital to EPA and Regional goals.
 The Director also holds the role of Senior Resource Official and Senior Information Official.
 The Division advises the Regional Administrator and Deputy Regional Administrator, senior leadership, and management on Regional and national policies involving strategic planning, technical, and resource management issues.
 The Division includes the Comptroller Branch, Information Technology and Operations Management Branch, and the Human Resources Branch.